 Mid Range Acoustic Drum Kits

 This is a beautiful 5 piece kit with Paiste cymbals.
 Everything seems to be included apart from a stool so you’ll need to buy that separately.
 Also not entirely clear whether it comes with a bass drum pedal so check with the seller.
 At around £530 this is a really lovely kit at a very reasonable price.
+Standard components means easy upgrades later down the line.
+A combination of a Yamaha branded kit and Paiste branded cymbals means you can be assured of decent quality from square one.

 High End Acoustic Drum Kit (Individual Components)